sidward/ppcs/README.md

 **Troubleshooting**:

 1. This repository was tested on an NVIDIA GPU.
 If running on a system without the same, please remove the following packages from `environment.yaml`:
    - `cudnn`
    - `nccl`
    - `cupy`
 2. Additionally, if not using an NVIDIA GPU, please set `devnum = -1` for each of the `demo_*.py` files.
 3. When running `make pip`, `git clone git@github.com:mlazaric/Chebyshev.git` will error if GitHub ssh keys are not set.
 Please replace that line in the `Makefile` with `git clone https://github.com/mlazaric/Chebyshev.git` and run `make pip` again.

 ## Data.

 For most experiments, the corresponding data are located in the `data` folder.
-For the `mrf3d` experiment, please run `bash download_data.sh` in the `data/mrf3d` folder to download the data.
+For the `spiral3d_mrf` experiment, please run `bash download_data.sh` in the `data/spiral3d_mrf` folder to download the data followed by `python3 combine.py`.

 ## Run experiments.

 - All experiments are in the form `demo_*.py`.
-- An experiment can be performed by running, for example, `python3 demo_brain.py`.
+- An experiment can be performed by running, for example, `python3 demo_ccs.py`.
-- The respective Jupyter notebooks (as in, `plot_*.ipynb`) can be used to generate images.
+- The respective Jupyter notebooks (as in, `plot_*.ipynb`) can be used to generate images and videos.
 - The Jupyter notebooks must be started after running Step 3 above.
 - Additionally, LaTeX is required to render equations in the plots.